abkour/glshader/README.md

 The first parameter 'enableExtendedGLSL' is a boolean that tells the shader class to parse the shader source code for #include directives.

 The second parameter is a parameter pack of type std::pair<GLenum, std::string> that specifies the shader type and their associated file locations.
-Make sure to use the 'shader_pair' type alias to allow the compiler to deduce the correct type.
+Make sure to use the `shader_pair` type alias to allow the compiler to deduce the correct type.
 Alternatively, you would have to use std::pair<GLenum, std::string> which is a little bit more cumbersome.

 Finally, the construction of the shader program has finished.
 If any errors occured, you will need to catch them.
 If no errors occured,